Vitamin A Chewable Tablet

 SUBSTITUTES FOR Vitamin A Chewable Tablet

-- Include vitamin A-rich food in your diet like spinach, carrots, sweet potatoes, mango, papaya, liver, milk, eggs, and fish-liver oils.
+• Include vitamin A-rich foods in your diet, such as spinach, carrots, sweet potatoes, mango, papaya, liver, milk, eggs, and fish-liver oils.

 Frequently asked questions FOR Vitamin A 50000IU Chewable Tablet